 2015: Wendy Spencer

-Wendy Spencer is the CEO of the Corporation for National and Community Service (CNCS), a federal agency that administers AmeriCorps, the Social Innovation Fund, among other programs that engage more than five million Americans in service and volunteering to improve lives, strengthen communities, and foster civic engagement.
-The U.S. Senate unanimously confirmed her position on April 9, 2012.
-Under her leadership, CNCS has launched new partnerships, including FEMA Corps, School Turnaround AmeriCorps, STEM AmeriCorps, VetSuccess AmeriCorps, Justice AmeriCorps, and Financial Oppportunity Corps; increased the agency’s focus on veterans and military families; and overseen the national response to a number of severe disasters.
+Wendy Spencer is the CEO of both Leadership Florida and the Corporation for National and Community Service (CNCS), a federal agency that administers AmeriCorps, the Social Innovation Fund, among other programs that engage more than five million Americans in service and volunteering to improve lives, strengthen communities, and foster civic engagement.
+Under her leadership, CNCS launched new partnerships, including FEMA Corps, School Turnaround AmeriCorps, STEM AmeriCorps, VetSuccess AmeriCorps, Justice AmeriCorps, and Financial Oppportunity Corps; increased the agency’s focus on veterans and military families; and overseen the national response to a number of severe disasters.
 Ms. Spencer’s management career spans 32 years and includes leadership roles in government, non-profit, and private sectors.
-She has served in both Democratic and Republican administrations.
 Prior to coming to Washington, D.C., she served as the CEO of the Florida Governor’s Commission on Volunteerism where she connected National Service and volunteer strategies to meet state prioritized needs and coordinated volunteer efforts in response to disasters, including eight record-breaking storms in 2004-2005.
 She also served as the Director of the Florida Park Service, where she oversaw natural resource and recreational management for 158 state parks spanning 600,000 acres.
-Other organizations Ms. Spencer has served professional roles in include the United Way, Chamber of Commerce, banking, insurance, industry and legislative.
-Among other honors, Ms. Spencer has received the prestigious Governor’s Award from Governor Jeb Bush for her disaster work.

 2013: Ira Harkavy